rackerlabs/support-how-to/content/how-to/office-365/setup-mail-ipad-365.md

 - **Applies to:** User
 - **Difficulty:** Easy
 - **Time needed:** 5-10 Minutes for initial installation and configuration - sync time varies based on mailbox size and network speed.
-- **Tools required:** Microsoft 365 email address and password (Exchange Online Kiosk license or greater), iPad (iPad OS 13 or newer) with an active network connection.
+- **Tools required:** Microsoft 365&reg; email address and password (Exchange Online Kiosk license or greater), iPad&reg; (iPad OS 13 or newer) with an active network connection.

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).